H-1B Visa Basics

 - The position must require a person with highly specialized qualifications.
 U.S. Citizenship & Immigration Services will scrutinize the job duties to determine whether the position requires a professional-level employee.
 The employer's stated requirement of a bachelor’s or higher-level degree will not suffice if the generally recognized requirements for that position are below a professional level.

 The University must pay at least the prevailing wage or the actual wage (the rate paid to similarly situated employees), whichever is higher.
 The prevailing wage is based on external wage data, provided by U.S. Department of Labor, and takes into account the requirements for the position that the Department of Labor considers typical for the occupation.
 Many occupations, as defined by the Department of Labor, are very broad and allow for little flexibility.
 In some cases the prevailing wage is higher than the actual wage offered by the university.
 If the prevailing wage is higher than the actual wage, the wage offered to the employee by the university must be increased to meet or exceed the prevailing wage.

 USCIS processing times vary anywhere from 6-8 months.
 International Student & Scholar Services can only provide an estimate of the timing for a petition based on the time of year and USCIS’ current processing times.
 We ask that departments initiate the H-1B process as early as 6 months before the desired start date, which is the earliest USCIS will accept an H-1B petition.
-In certain situations, expedited processing or “premium processing” is available for an additional $1,225.
-This guarantees a response from USCIS within 15 days.
-ISSS requires at least one month to process and submit an H-1B petition from the time the department and individual submits all required documentation.
+In certain situations, expedited processing or “premium processing” is available for an additional $2,500.
+This guarantees a response from USCIS within 15 calendar days.
+Regardless of USCIS timelines, ISSS requires at least one month to process and submit an H-1B petition from the time the department and individual submits all required documentation.

 Changes in Employment or Termination